RealVishy/iCal-Task-Scheduler/README.md

 # iCaly Task Scheduler

 iCaly is a task scheduler tool that helps you manage your daily tasks and create an optimized schedule based on task priorities and due dates.
-It takes a CSV file containing task names, priorities, due dates and durations and outputs an iCalendar (.ics) file that can be imported into most calendar applications.
+It takes a CSV file containing task names, priorities, due dates, and durations and outputs an iCalendar (.ics) file that can be imported into most calendar applications.

 ## Installation